-David was prepared for the battle in two ways: Spiritually and emotionally.
-Just like David had been out in the fields writing love songs to the Lord for all of his life, tending to his father’s sheep in obscurity, he had also been out in those fields beating fierce predators to death with his own two hands.
+David was prepared for the battle against Goliath in two ways: Spiritually and emotionally.
+Just like David had been out in the fields writing love songs to the Lord for all of his life, tending to his father’s sheep in obscurity, he had also been out in those fields beating a lion and a bear to death with his own two hands.
 This was a man who had been privately prepared in every way to win a very public battle.
 David knew how to hear from God and how to fight to the death – which is the winning combination for any battle you’re ever going to face.
 To David, Goliath, a 9-ft. giant holding a spear that was as big as the trunk of a tree, was simply another form of the same enemy.
-Wow!

 Whether it’s a lion, or a bear or a giant – David knew the enemy was, essentially, the same – determined to “steal, kill and destroy” and it was kill or be killed.
-(John 10:10; 1 Peter 5:8) When the time comes to face down a giant in your life, if you’re an experienced warrior in the faith already, you’ll have your own style of fighting the enemy, and you’ll have an understanding of how to use your own weapons, the ones you’ve seen prove true in the Lord in each battle, the tested and tried weapons of warfare.
-You can’t rely on another person’s faith in battle.
+(John 10:10; 1 Peter 5:8) Saul and David had two different perspectives- one wanted more of the military might, one wanted more of the Lord.
+When the time comes to face down a giant in your life, if you’re an experienced warrior in the faith already, you’ll have your own style of fighting the enemy, and you’ll have an understanding of how to use your own weapons, the ones you’ve seen prove true in the Lord in each battle, the tested and tried weapons of warfare, but remember: You can’t rely on another person’s faith in battle.
 You need your own.

-Don’t look to other people to fight your battles for you or you won’t have the victory in the Lord.
+When the Lord is your shepherd, you don’t need to look to other people to fight your battles for you.
+You need to get into His presence and first find your victory in the Lord.
 Do what David did: Worship and prepare emotionally and spiritually, well beforehand, when no one is looking.
 Then you’ll see that the enemy coming against you, exalting itself against the knowledge of God (2 Corinthians 10:4-6), will simply be another enemy that needs to die today.